I Can't Give Everything Away (2002–2016): Overview

 The name of the box set comes from the closing track on Bowie's final studio album Blackstar (2016) and was compiled with his long term producer and collaborator Tony Visconti.

-It is compiled of 13 CDs, which features new remasters of the studio albums Heathen (2002), Reality (2003), and The Next Day (2013) and of the EP The Next Day Extra.
+It comprises 13 CDs, which features new remasters of the studio albums Heathen (2002), Reality (2003), and The Next Day (2013) and of the EP The Next Day Extra.
 Blackstar (2016) and the EP No Plan (2017) are also included, but are not remastered.
 It also features previously unreleased material, single mixes and demos in an exclusive compilation album called Re:Call 6.

-The boxset's exclusive content includes 2010's A Reality Tour in remastered and resequenced form, and Montreux Jazz Festival, a previously unreleased live album recorded at the eponymous event in July 2002.
+The box set's exclusive content includes 2010's A Reality Tour in remastered and resequenced form, and Montreux Jazz Festival, a previously unreleased live album recorded at the eponymous event in July 2002.
 The release also comes with a 128 page booklet, which covers previously unreleased notes, drawings, and handwritten lyrics from Bowie himself, as well as photos, images of memorabilia, and notes on the albums written by Visconti.